zxcwhale/android_hal_gpsbds/README.md

 And when the LocationAPI request satellite's status, if it's azimuth is bigger than 720, then it's used in fix, else, it's not.

-To distinguish GPS and BDS satellites, I use different satellite's id range.
+I use different satellite's id range to distinguish GPS and BDS satellites.
 [1, 32] for GPS satellites, and [201, 216] for BDS satellites.

 As we do all the things in android's hal(parse nmea and conceal satellites's in_use_fix_flag) and framework(reveal satellites's in_use_fix_flag and restore azimuth to normal), so any 3rd party application can work with it.

-## Files

-1. hardware/libgps/gps_zkw_v3.c
-2. hardware/libgps/android.mk
-3. frameworks/base/location/java/android/locaton/GpsStatus.java

 ## Requirements